DPotoyan/Chem324/_sources/ch03/note02.md

-:::{admonition} Compute the average Energy of Particle in a Box
+:::{admonition} Example: Compute the average Energy of Particle in a Box
 :class: tip, dropdown

 The average energy of the particle in a box is a special case of computing an average quantity.
 We will start by writing out the standard definition of computing and average from a wavefunction